-In recent years, researchers have devoted great efforts developing CCRNs from different perspectives. to Simeone et al. [11] propose a cooperation scheme wherein PUs' transmission rates are maximized with help of SUs and certain time slots are in return leased to SUs, which afterwards compete for transmissions following a distributed power control mechanism.
-Zhang and Zhang [12] improve the work [11] in a way that PUs can collect revenues from SUs when PUs' transmission rates are satisfied and TDMA is adopted as SUs' access model for primary channels.
-Cao et al. [13] study the optimal communication strategy for PUs by quantifying the impacts of energy and power consumptions on PUs' utilities.
+In recent years, researchers have devoted great efforts to developing CCRNs from different perspectives.
+Simeone et al. propose a cooperation scheme wherein PUs' transmission rates are maximized with help of SUs and certain time slots are in return leased to SUs, which afterwards compete for transmissions following a distributed power control mechanism [11].
+Zhang et al. improve the work [11] in a way that PUs can collect revenues from SUs when PUs' transmission rates are satisfied and TDMA is adopted as SUs' access model for primary channels [12].
+Cao et al. in [13] study the optimal communication strategy for PUs by quantifying the impacts of energy and power consumptions on PUs' utilities.
 These work formulate hierarchical Stackelberg games where PUs are the leaders who make the cooperation rules while SUs as a group of followers obey the rules.
 Besides, some other work focus on searching for secondary relays for PUs.
-Li et al. [14] consider a multihop secondary relay selection problem, in which the path is computed via performing PUs' strategies.
-Jing et al. [15] model the relay selection problem using optimal stopping theory to guide PUs to find the SU relay that can maximize the throughput for PUs.
+Li et al. in [14] consider a multi-hop secondary relay selection problem, in which the path is computed via performing PUs' strategies.
+In [15], Jing et al. model the relay selection problem using optimal stopping theory to guide PUs to find the SU relay that can maximize the throughput for PUs.
 However, in aforementioned papers, SUs are considered not to proactively choose their cooperative strategies, which may not be appropriate considering SUs are rational or selfish.

 To address this issue, there exists several works studying cooperative schemes from SUs' perspective.
-Jayaweera et al. [16] propose both centralized and decentralized decision-making architectures for SUs to place bids indicating how much power they are willing to spend for relaying PUs' traffic.
-Zou et al. [17] study a new CCRN where PUs lease their spectrum as well as transmit power to relay data for SUs while PUs in return collect revenues from SUs.
+In [16], Jayaweera et al. propose both centralized and decentralized decisionmaking architectures for SUs to place bids indicating how much power they are willing to spend for relaying PUs' traffic.
+Zou et al. in [17] study a new CCRN where PUs lease their spectrum as well as transmit power to relay data for SUs while PUs in return collect revenues from SUs.
 The spectrum access and power allocation problem is formulated as an auction model to maximize SUs' aggregated throughput.
-Long et al. [18] focus on secondary network throughput maximization by allowing SUs to optimally share the cooperation-generated spectrum resources.
-Zhang et al. [19] exploit a novel CCRN paradigm with antenna polarization and energy-harvesting capability, which allows SUs to relay PUs' traffic and concurrently transmit SUs' own data.
-Cao et al. [20] apply this CCRN model and achieve maximization of the weighted sum throughput of PUs and SUs using dynamic Markov decision process subject to energy constraints.
+In [18], Long et al. focus on secondary network throughput maximization by allowing SUs to optimally share the cooperationgenerated spectrum resources.
+In [19], Zhang et al. exploit a novel CCRN paradigm with antenna polarization and energyharvesting capability, which allows SUs to relay PUs' traffic and concurrently transmit SUs' own data.
+Cao et al. in [20] apply this CCRN model and achieve maximization of the weighted sum throughput of PUs and SUs using dynamic Markov decision process subject to energy constraints.